garrettgman/garrettgman.github.io/draft.md

 Data scientists use probability calculations to augment the simple system of discovery presented by data.
 This arrangement creates the method of data science, which can be described with a basic outline.

-## Data Science
+## The Method of Data Science

-Data scientists search for evidence of natural laws in the structure of data, and then judge the strength of the evidence that they find.
+Data scientists search for evidence of natural laws in the structure of data.
+They then judge the strength of the evidence that they find.
 To do this, they:

 1. **Collect data** in a way that minimizes the chance that patterns will appear by coincidence.
 Often this involves some type of random selection.